Fly That Air Chair

 Places to Hang the Chair

 Aboard our small boat, we like things to have a couple of uses.
-This chair is versatile.
+The Air Chair is versatile.
 Though not designed specifically for boats, it can hang virtually anywhere you’ve got an overhead loop for the hook to attach to.

 For relaxing, I like mine on the fore deck, where I hang it from the jib halyard.
 It can also be attached to the boom end and swung out over the dock so you can join a group of friends who have deck chairs.